 Image credit: Getty

 For today’s kids, internet access is more essential than ever.
 This is amplified as many K-12 students will resume classes online this fall.
-Despite months to plan for this upcoming school year, policy makers have done little to successfully address how students who lack internet service at home will be able to complete assignments or perhaps even attend school at all.
+Despite months to plan for the 2020 school year, policy makers have done little to successfully address how students who lack internet service at home will be able to complete assignments or perhaps even attend school at all.

 The data paints a grim picture of what’s to come.